John D. Hancock

-John D. Hancock (born February 12, 1939) is an American stage and film director, producer and writer.
-He is perhaps best known for his work on Bang the Drum Slowly.
+John D. Hancock (born February 12, 1939) is an American stage and film director, producer and writer best known for his work on Bang the Drum Slowly.
 Hancock's theatrical work includes direction of both classic and contemporary plays, from Shakespeare to Saul Bellow.

 Early life

 John was born in Kansas City, Missouri, the son of Ralph and Ella Mae Rosenthal Hancock.
 His father was a musician with the NBC Symphony Orchestra in Chicago, Illinois, and his mother a schoolteacher.
 Hancock spent his youth between their home in Chicago and their fruit farm in La Porte, Indiana.
 In high school, he was the Assistant Concertmaster of the Chicago Youth Orchestra playing the violin.

 Hancock graduated from Harvard University.
 He continued his theatrical studies in Europe with a grant from Harvard and observed Bertolt Brecht's Berliner Ensemble.